What is an ‘eco-regenerative tourist development’?

 Most people support sensible development that is for the good of the community, that is the subject of respectful consultation with the community, and that is sensitive to farming and environmental priorities.

-However, in this instance, neighbouring farmers, landholders and environmentalists are united in their concerns regarding the potential impact on agricultural land, hydrology, water flows and the water table, and state significant native vegetation, including threatened species habitat which survived the fires thanks to local landholders’ efforts.
+However, in this instance, neighbouring farmers, landholders and environmentalists are united in their concerns regarding the potential impact on agricultural land, hydrology, water flows and the water table, and state significant native vegetation, including threatened species habitat which survived recent fires thanks to local landholders’ efforts.

 They also know of little consultation with the KI community by the would-be interstate developer regarding what appears to be a fifth major (tourist) town proposed for KI - just an application for planning approval that is going to the State Commission Assessment Panel under the performance assessed pathway, omitting the need for an environmental impact assessment under the impact assessed pathway despite proposing to drill up to a kilometre into the earth for geothermal access.
+A public meeting planned with KI Council in January, that may have answered some of the questions and concerns of the community, was cancelled on the day by the proponent.

 The developer’s native vegetation clearance report acknowledged that vegetation the proponent is seeking permission to clear houses nationally-listed threatened species including the endangered KI Glossy-Black Cockatoo and endangered KI Echidna.
 Yet the report declined to have an independent fauna assessment undertaken, that should in our view be required.